NOTICE OF PRIVACY PRACTICES

 - About a death we believe may be the result of criminal conduct;

-- About criminal conduct at Planned Parenthood of Wisconsin; and
+- About criminal conduct at Planned Parenthood of Washington, DC; and

 - To report a crime not occurring on our premises, the nature of a crime, the location of a crime, and the identity, description and location of the individual who committed the crime, in an emergency situation.

-However, Wisconsin law may require a court order or your written authorization for the release of confidential health information in these circumstances.
+However, Washington, DC law may require a court order or your written authorization for the release of confidential health information in these circumstances.
 Accordingly, under some limited circumstances we will request your authorization prior to permitting disclosure.

 To Avert a Serious Threat to Health or Safety.